 Catalog Description:

-MA161a includes algebraic, exponential and logarithmic functions, systems of equations and inequalities.
-MA161b includes trigonometry, additional algebraic functions, sequences, series, and probability.
+Topics include algebraic, exponential, and logarithmic functions; systems of equations and inequalities; trigonometry; sequences and series.
 A student may receive credit for either the MA161a-b sequence or the MA165 course, but not a combination of the two.

 Prerequisite: